Updating your Docker for Shellshock

 How to update Docker Images & Containers

-What I did is deploy a new container for both the NGINX Proxy & Ghost CMS.
+I deployed a new container for both the NGINX Proxy and Ghost CMS.
 I started both containers in interactive mode with /bin/bash enabled.
-I then updated Bash inside the containers, Committed the Container as a new image, and then deployed the new image.
+I then updated Bash inside the containers, Committed the Container as a new image, and deployed the new image.

 So let's take a look at the process step-by-step: